 Are you feeling alone at a time when you most need love and understanding?
 Wishing that someone knew exactly what you are going through?
-Our Going Solo support group is a confidential eight-week support group for women experiencing the end of a long-term relationship – whether legally divorcing or not.
+Our Going Solo support group is an ongoing support group for women experiencing the end of a long-term relationship – whether legally divorcing or not.
+You may be actively engaged in that process or experiencing lingering challenges.

-Going Solo is a therapist-facilitated group in which you can feel safe to laugh, cry, and share.
+Going Solo is an weekly therapist-facilitated group in which you can feel safe to laugh, cry, and share.

 What will we talk about?